rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 Let’s think about the most general questions: what are types, and why do variables have them?
 The Wikipedia article on types (http://en.wikipedia.org/wiki/Data_type) gives a pretty good answer to what a type is: "A type is a classification … that determines the possible values for that type, and the operations that can be done on values of that type."

-Let’s try to apply this definition to some of the Java types, starting with the double type.
-As you know, a double is a 64-bit floating-point number.
+Let’s try to apply this definition to some of the Java types, starting with the `double` type.
+As you know, a `double` is a 64-bit floating-point number.
 You can perform standard mathematical operations on these values.
-All of those functions are equally applicable to all values of type double.
-Therefore, if you have a variable of type double, then you can be certain that any operation on its value that’s allowed by the compiler will execute successfully.
+All of those functions are equally applicable to all values of type `double`.
+Therefore, if you have a variable of type `double`, then you can be certain that any operation on its value that’s allowed by the compiler will execute successfully.

-Now let’s contrast this with a variable of type String.
-In Java, such a variable can hold one of two kinds of values: an instance of the class String or null.
-Those kinds of values are completely unlike each other: even Java’s own instanceof operator will tell you that null isn’t a String.
-The operations that can be done on the value of the variable are also completely different: an actual String instance allows you to call any methods on the string, whereas a null value allows only a limited set of operations.
+Now let’s contrast this with a variable of type `String`.
+In Java, such a variable can hold one of two kinds of values: an instance of the class `String` or `null`.
+Those kinds of values are completely unlike each other: even Java’s own `instanceof` operator will tell you that `null` isn’t a `String`.
+The operations that can be done on the value of the variable are also completely different: an actual `String` instance allows you to call any methods on the string, whereas a `null` value allows only a limited set of operations.

 This means Java’s type system isn’t doing a good job in this case.
-Even though the variable has a declared type—String—you don’t know what you can do with values of this variable unless you perform additional checks.
+Even though the variable has a declared type—`String`—you don’t know what you can do with values of this variable unless you perform additional checks.
-Often, you skip those checks because you know from the general flow of data in your program that a value can’t be null at a certain point.
-Sometimes you’re wrong, and your program then crashes with a NullPointerException.
+Often, you skip those checks because you know from the general flow of data in your program that a value can’t be `null` at a certain point.
+Sometimes you’re wrong, and your program then crashes with a `NullPointerException`.

 ::: info **Other ways to cope with NullPointerException errors**

-Java has some tools to help solve the problem of NullPointerException.
-For example, some people use annotations (such as @Nullable and @NotNull) to express the nullability of values.
-There are tools (for example, IntelliJ IDEA’s built-in code inspections) that can use these annotations to detect places where a NullPointerException can be thrown.
+Java has some tools to help solve the problem of `NullPointerException`.
+For example, some people use annotations (such as `@Nullable` and `@NotNull`) to express the nullability of values.
+There are tools (for example, IntelliJ IDEA’s built-in code inspections) that can use these annotations to detect places where a `NullPointerException` can be thrown.
 But such tools aren’t part of the standard Java compilation process, so it’s hard to ensure that they’re applied consistently.
 It’s also difficult to annotate the entire codebase, including the libraries used by the project, so that all possible error locations can be detected.
-Our own experience at JetBrains shows that even widespread use of nullability annotations in Java doesn’t completely solve the problem of NPEs.
+Our own experience at JetBrains shows that even widespread use of nullability annotations in Java doesn't completely solve the problem of NPEs.

-Another path to solving this problem is to never use null values in code and to use a special wrapper type, such as the Optional type introduced in Java 8, to represent values that may or may not be defined.
+Another path to solving this problem is to never use `null` values in code and to use a special wrapper type, such as the `Optional` type introduced in Java 8, to represent values that may or may not be defined.
 This approach has several downsides: the code gets more verbose, the extra wrapper instances affect performance at runtime, and it’s not used consistently across the entire ecosystem.
-Even if you do use Optional everywhere in your own code, you’ll still need to deal with null values returned from methods of the JDK, the Android framework, and other third-party libraries.
+Even if you do use `Optional` everywhere in your own code, you’ll still need to deal with `null` values returned from methods of the JDK, the Android framework, and other third-party libraries.

 :::